DigiPie/digidocs/docs/DevOps/index.md

 # DevOps
-_Last updated on 6 Feb 19_

-In this section you will find my notes for DevOps/Operations-related knowledge.
+In this chapter you will find my notes for DevOps/Operations-related knowledge.
 You will find information on Linux, Docker and Git under the DevOps folder.

-I started this chapter on 5 Feb 19.
+!!! info Chapter information
+    This chapter was started on **5 Feb 2019**.
+This chapter's content was last updated in **Feb 19**.